danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 - [Throb 2018.
 2019 by Winnie Soon](http://siusoon.net/throb/)

 **Task (RUNME):**
-- Redesign and program an *animated/moving* throbber.
+- Redesign and program an *animated* throbber.

-**Questions to think about as README:**
+**Questions to think about (README):**

-- **Describe** about your throbber design, both conceptually and technically.
+- **Describe** your throbber design, both conceptually and technically.
-    -  What are the time-related syntaxes/functions that you have used in your program? and why you use in this way?
-How is time being constructed in computation (can refer to both reading and your process of coding)?
+    - What are the time-related syntaxes/functions that you have used in your program, and why have you used them in this way?
+How is time being constructed in computation (refer to both the reading materials and your process of coding)?
-    - Think about a throbber that you have encounted in digital culture e.g streaming video on YouTube or loading latest feeds on Facebook or waiting a ticket transaction, what do you think a throbber tells us, and/or hides, about?
-How might we think about this remarkable throbber icon differently?
+    - Think about a throbber that you have encounted in digital culture, e.g. for streaming video on YouTube or loading the latest feeds on Facebook, or waiting for a ticket transaction, and consider what a throbber communicates, and/or hides?
+How might we characterise this icon differently?
 </div>